salman-da10/15-Essential-SQL-Queries-Project/README.md

 - **FoodPanda**
 - **CO (Customers/Orders)**

-All queries are stored in the `queries.sql` file.
+All queries are stored in the `Essential SQL Commands.sql` file.
 Below is a short description of each query along with the dataset it belongs to.